Water, wastewater, surface water and street maintenance are all utility services provided by the City.

 We switched to monthly billing, so customers could see smaller, more regular amounts.
 In addition, service time and payment amount are better linked, so that unintended use can be detected sooner.

 Electronic billing and payment options

-With that said, late payment timeframes will also shrink.
+With that said, late payment timeframes were also reduced.
 We would like to encourage anyone who has past due balances to take care of them.
 Payments are accepted online at www.lakeoswego.city/pay, or in person by cash, credit card or check at City Hall during regular business hours, Monday through Friday, 8 a.m. to 5 p.m.
 Outside of business hours, payments can be dropped into a drop box located in the back lobby at City Hall.

 In 2009, the City’s water rates were re-designed to encourage water conservation through three increasingly costly volume tiers.
 For your convenience, usage in each tier will continue to be shown on the bill along with a past usage graph.
 Fees and volume tiers are staying the same, but the tiers will be stated as monthly steps and will be half at 1-8, 9-16, and 17+ units for Tiers 1, 2 and 3, respectively, on the monthly bill.

 More information on utility fees can be found on the website, at www.lakeoswego.city/finance/master-fees-and-charges.

 You can also view this and other articles in the City's Hello LO.